DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 Kernel NIC Interface Sample Application
 =======================================

-The Kernel NIC Interface (KNI) is an Intel® DPDK control plane solution that allows userspace applications to exchange packets with the kernel networking stack.
+The Kernel NIC Interface (KNI) is a DPDK control plane solution that allows userspace applications to exchange packets with the kernel networking stack.
-To accomplish this, Intel® DPDK userspace applications use an IOCTL call to request the creation of a KNI virtual device in the Linux* kernel.
+To accomplish this, DPDK userspace applications use an IOCTL call to request the creation of a KNI virtual device in the Linux* kernel.
-The IOCTL call provides interface information and the Intel® DPDK's physical address space, which is re-mapped into the kernel address space by the KNI kernel loadable module that saves the information to a virtual device context.
+The IOCTL call provides interface information and the DPDK's physical address space, which is re-mapped into the kernel address space by the KNI kernel loadable module that saves the information to a virtual device context.
-The Intel® DPDK creates FIFO queues for packet ingress and egress to the kernel module for each device allocated.
+The DPDK creates FIFO queues for packet ingress and egress to the kernel module for each device allocated.

-The KNI kernel loadable module is a standard net driver, which upon receiving the IOCTL call access the Intel® DPDK's FIFO queue to receive/transmit packets from/to the Intel® DPDK userspace application.
+The KNI kernel loadable module is a standard net driver, which upon receiving the IOCTL call access the DPDK's FIFO queue to receive/transmit packets from/to the DPDK userspace application.
-The FIFO queues contain pointers to data packets in the Intel® DPDK.
+The FIFO queues contain pointers to data packets in the DPDK.
 This:

 *   Provides a faster mechanism to interface with the kernel net stack and eliminates system calls

-*   Facilitates the Intel® DPDK using standard Linux* userspace net tools (tcpdump, ftp, and so on)
+*   Facilitates the DPDK using standard Linux* userspace net tools (tcpdump, ftp, and so on)

 *   Eliminate the copy_to_user and copy_from_user operations on packets.

-The Kernel NIC Interface sample application is a simple example that demonstrates the use of the Intel® DPDK to create a path for packets to go through the Linux* kernel.
+The Kernel NIC Interface sample application is a simple example that demonstrates the use of the DPDK to create a path for packets to go through the Linux* kernel.
-This is done by creating one or more kernel net devices for each of the Intel® DPDK ports.
+This is done by creating one or more kernel net devices for each of the DPDK ports.
-The application allows the use of standard Linux tools (ethtool, ifconfig, tcpdump) with the Intel® DPDK ports and also the exchange of packets between the Intel® DPDK application and the Linux* kernel.
+The application allows the use of standard Linux tools (ethtool, ifconfig, tcpdump) with the DPDK ports and also the exchange of packets between the DPDK application and the Linux* kernel.

 Overview
 --------